 Porsche Typ 64

-This Typ 64 foreshadowed what the firm was going to become after the war : round and aerodynamic, motor in the back, the flat 4 of 985 cc and 50 horsepower only able to bring the car to 160 km/h.
-We also know it under the name of 60K10 since it was the 10th carbody proposal of the Typ 60, the famous Volkswagen.
+This Typ 64 foreshadowed what would come from the post-war manufacturer: a round and aerodynamic shape as well as engine at the rear, a flat four cylindre of 985 cc and 50 horsepower, capable of pushing the car to a top speed of 160 km / h.
+It is also known as the 60K10, since it was the 10th body proposal for the Typ 60, the famous Volkswagen.

-3 examples were built in 1938 in order to participate the following year in the Berlin-Rome race, that was cancelled because of the war.
-One of these three cars was destroyed during bombings, a second was destroyed by American soldiers in 1945.
-Only one of these cars was kept by Porsche and then sold… It was thankfully preserved and then restored.
-It is today the museums Petersons property in Los Angeles.
+Three prototypes were built in 1938 with the intention to participate the following year in the Berlin-Rome race, which ended up to be canceled due to the war.
+One of these 3 cars was destroyed during bombing raids, and a second was ransacked by American soldiers in 1945.
+Only one example remained to be kept by Porsche, then sold… Fortunately it was long well preserved before being finally restored: it is today the property of the Peterson Museum in Los Angeles.

 Porsche 356 Carrera GTL Abarth

-Yes you just read correctly: there is a Porsche 356 signed by Carlo Abarth in a totally official way.
-Even if at first the endeavor to build a lighter, more powerful and more aerodynamic version of the 356, judged too heavy, was entrusted to Zagato in 1959, he bailed out and, rapidly, a replacement had to be found.
-It was passed onto Carlo Abarth, an old Porsche family acquaintance.
+Yes, you read that right: there is a Porsche 356 signed by Carlo Abarth and in an entirely official way.
+Although initially, the mission to build a lighter, more efficient and more aerodynamic version of the 356 (deemed to be too heavy) was entrusted to Zagato in 1959.
+He failed and quickly Porsche had to find a reliable alternative.
+It was finally entrusted to an old acquaintance of the Porsche family, Carlo Abarth.

 Porsche 928 Typ 942